 Honor Cords and Graduation Stoles

-All students who have participated in a CBU Summer of Service, International or US Service Project (SOS/ISP/USP) are eligible to wear a Great Commission Stole.
-Distribution will take place as part of the check-in process when you arrive at the ceremony.
-Students may also purchase the stoles for $25 cash at Grad Finale.
-Unless you have purchased a stole, all stoles must be returned immediately following the Commencement Ceremony.
-You will not be able to purchase a stole on the day of commencement.
+All students who have participated in a CBU Summer of Service or International Service Project (SOS/ISP) are eligible to purchase a Great Commission Stole for $40 cash at Grad Finale.
+Stoles will not be sold on the day of Commencement.

-Bachelor's Degree candidates who qualify will receive gold honor cords - those graduating with honors will be announced as they walk across the stage at the Commencement Ceremony.
+Bachelors Degree candidates who qualify according to the listing below will receive gold honor cords.
 Honors are determined by a student's cumulative grade point average at the completion of their final semester.
-This means that in order for you to be eligible to graduate with honors, all official transcripts from other schools or colleges must be received in the Office of the University Registrar by Friday, April 28.
-Honors announced at the ceremony are also conditional upon completion of all requirements in accordance with University policies.
+In order for you to be eligible to graduate with honors, all official transcripts from other schools or colleges must be received in the Office of the University Registrar by January 19, 2018 as long as all course work was completed by December 21, 2017.
+Honors are announced at the ceremony, but are conditional upon completion of all requirements in accordance with University policies.

-Distribution of Honor Cords will take place as part of the check-in process when you arrive at the ceremony.
-Honor cords are yours to keep.
+Distribution of Honor Cords will take place as part of the check-in process on Commencement day.
+Honor cords are given to qualifying graduates free of charge.

 Honors are awarded according to the following grade point average: